 My personal work on electricity misconceptions took place in the mid 1980s, back when professional miscon research first took off.
 To get started, go search on Google Scholar for work by Shipstone, Osborne, Cohen, McDermott/vanZee.
 Note however that they're concerned with pre-existing "naive concepts" which children bring to class, not with the powerful infectious "misconceptions-memes" which inhabit K-12 textbooks and the minds of K-12 educators.

 MATTER AND INTERACTIONS, VOL 2, new undergrad textbook.
 At last we can understand the obscure mystery of electric circuits.
-We simply need to ignore the usual approach, and instead look at the details of surface charge and "static electricity."
+We simply need to ignore the 1950s-based orthodox approach, and instead study the actual details of surface charge and "static electricity."
 They promote initial visual/intuitive grasp of physics concepts, only later followed by the equations.
-See this excellent paper by Chabay and Sherwood (.pdf), (arcv), authors of the undergrad physics textbook M&I above, which correctly presents the battery-powered flashlight as fundamentally being an electrostatics-based device.
+See this excellent paper by Chabay and Sherwood (.pdf), (arcv), authors of the new undergrad physics textbook M&I above, which correctly presents the battery-powered flashlight as fundamentally being an electrostatics-based device.

 Are we teaching electricity the wrong way around?
 (2014) ABC network: Complaints about decades of incorrect electricity teaching.
 The author presents a CORRECT basic explanation of simple circuits; a combination of Sefton's work (below,) plus the electrostatics-based circuit-explanations from Chabay/Sherwood's novel University physics textbook "Matter and Interactions."
 Wow.
 FINALLY the world is starting to wake up and notice the problem (and, even start to make some corrections!)
 Lets see, 1984, 2014, that THIRTY YEARS to even begin to make simple changes.
 "Begin."
 Since the changes aren't yet in any grade-school textbook anywhere, just in Chabay/Sherwood's recent book.